Awards for Excellence in Health Care Journalism

 All print materials should be submitted in PDF format.
 This includes any cover letter, broadcast transcripts or translations.

-Radio entries should be submitted in .MP3 or .WAV format.
+Audio entries should be submitted in .MP3, .WMA or .WAV format.

 Online entries, in addition to providing up to four Web addresses, must include at least one file (either PDF or audio/video file) showing the main story of the entry in its entirety.